Project-Herophilus/.github/profile/README.md

 | Data Simulators                           | Ability to test implementations with sample data and performance test implementation components                                                |

 ### Data Integration Standards Support
+While the capabilities we provide are very specific to healthcare industry needs we also have very base level support for capabilities like files, relational databases and other data needs that are very commonly used.

 | Industry Std. | Details                                                                                                                                                                                                                                                                                  |
 |---------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|